 Summer Breakaway Youth 3-on-3 Tournament presented by the Ottawa Senators Hockey Programs

-Register a whole team (6 skaters and a goalie) for the incredibly low cost of just $50 per player ($350 per team).
+Register a whole team (6 skaters and a goalie) for the incredibly low cost of just $360 for all divisions.

 - All players are guaranteed a minimum of four cross-ice games, played using half-hour blocks at the Richcraft Sensplex.

 - A championship game at each division for qualifying teams.